NodeDiver/subscriptn-simple/README.md

 ## 🎯 Overview

-**SubscriptN** is a Bitcoin subscription management platform that enables automated Lightning payments for recurring services.
-Built with Next.js 15, TypeScript, and PostgreSQL, it connects BTCPay Server providers with shop owners through Lightning network and NWC (Nostr Wallet Connect).
+**Bitinfrashop** is a Bitcoin infrastructure and shop marketplace that connects infrastructure providers (BTCPay Server, BLFS, and more) with Bitcoin-accepting shops.
+Built with Next.js 15, TypeScript, and PostgreSQL, it enables automated Lightning payments and seamless connections through NWC (Nostr Wallet Connect).

 ## ✨ Features